k-pipe/pipeline-operator/README.md

 The folldowing files are expected in branch `gh-pages`:
  * [index.yml](https://github.com/k-pipe/pipeline-operator/blob/gh-pages/index.yaml): file that lists all available releases of the site
+ * [README.md](https://github.com/k-pipe/pipeline-operator/blob/gh-pages/README.md): documentation of the helm package (instructions how to apply the helm chart and use the operator)

 ### Branch generated